1qqru/exocore/_journal/2022-12-thoughts-on-daido-moriyamas-a-japanese-town.md

 ![](/images/a_japanese_town.jpg)

-Society, in its very essence, is a degenerative condition, but despite this, many have attempted to explore its depths.
+Society, in its very essence, has degenerative condition, but despite this, many have attempted to explore its depths.
 One notable figure in this regard is Daido Moriyama, whose work "A Japanese Town" stands out as a testament to the reactive impulses of sensuality, the potency of gruesome bursts, and the erotic essence that is so characteristic of his non-labored workflow.

 Moriyama's photography is a raw and imperfect reflection of an erotic space, devoid of soul and respect, that is saturated with visual squalor.
 His work is a deviation from the norm, a limit-pushing exploration of the approximation between the dominant entity of the camera and the human reaction to hide in the empty blackness of "somewhere else".